Psy-Fer/interARTIC/docs/installation.md

 * For Mac OS: Type “terminal” into your spotlight search, then hit Return.
 * For Windows: Type “Ubuntu” into your search bar in the Start menu, then hit Enter (you need to have an Ubuntu distribution installed via Windows Subsystem for Linux.
 See [here](https://linuxhint.com/install_ubuntu_windows_10_wsl/) for steps.
-* For Linux: Enter the keyboard shortcut: Ctrl+Alt+T.
+* For Linux: Enter the keyboard shortcut: `Ctrl`+`Alt`+`T`.

 If these instructions don't work on your operating system, google how to open command line on your operating system and software version.

 ## Installing Python and pip

 In order to use interARTIC, you’ll need Python and its package manager pip installed on your system.
-Python and associated libraries has limited compatibility across different versions and thus we recommend using a Python 3.7 virtual environment.
+Python and associated libraries have limited compatibility across different versions and thus we recommend using a Python 3.7 virtual environment.

 ### Linux users (distributions supporting apt)